-If you would like some advice or support, please take some time to read the information below, for details of service availability and contacting us, confidentiality and how we use your data.
-This information was last updated on Wednesday 18th March 2020.
+If you would like some advice or support, please take some time to read the information below for guidance on the service and how to contact us, confidentiality and how we use your data.

-Our telephone line isn't currently being answered but we're looking at ways we can get this up and running again.
+Our telephone line isn't currently being answered but we're looking at ways we can get this up and running as soon as possible.

 We would like to apologise for any inconvenience caused and appreciate your patience during this period.